16 Top-Rated Beaches in Maryland

 Not all beaches are found on the Atlantic coast in Maryland.
 For those who are located inland, you can enjoy some sun and sand at Cherry Beach on the Nanticoke River.

-This popular park is a short drive from Salisbury, Maryland and offers visitors a fishing pier, boat ramp, and a well-maintained beach area.
-It's the perfect place to sit, relax, and have a picnic lunch at the pavilion.
+This popular park is located in Sharptown, just a short drive from Salisbury, Maryland.
+It offers visitors a public boat ramp and a well-maintained beach area, and is the perfect place to sit, relax, and have a picnic lunch at the pavilion.

 Sandy Point State Park